Last Updated: September 4, 2023 by Flora Gibbins

 Frequently Asked Questions

-Technically, there is no such thing as a pregnant Neon Tetra because eggs aren’t fertilized inside the female’s body.
-Female Neon Tetras merely prepare to spawn eggs out and only then will males fertilize them.
+I’ve been asked this in every forum that I participate in, and I never tire of saying that there is no such thing as a pregnant Neon Tetra!
+That’s because the eggs of this species aren’t fertilized inside the female’s body.
+Rather, the female Neon Tetras merely prepare to spawn eggs out and only then will males fertilize them.

-These colorful fish can breed twice a month if their spawning conditions are met.
+I can breed my Neon Tetras twice a month if their spawning conditions are met.
 The fertilized eggs take 24 to 36 hours to hatch.

-If you feed Neon Tetra fry with a proper diet, they will have a growth spurt.
-You can transition them to adult food in 4 to 6 weeks.
+As long as you feed your fry with the proper diet, they grow as they should — which is amazingly quickly.
+I transition them to adult food in 4 to 6 weeks.

 What is the difference between true Neon Tetras and Cardinal Tetras?

-Cardinal tetras are larger than neons.
-Besides, the red stripe on Cardinal Tetra runs from the eye area to the tails.
-For Neon Tetras, this red stripe starts mid-body towards the tail.
+From my observation, Cardinal tetras are larger than neons.
+I find it easy to distinguish these two species by just looking at their red stripe.
+In a Cardinal Tetra, it runs from the eye area to the tails.
+For a Neon Tetra, this starts mid-body towards the tail.

 Green Neon Tetras (Paracheirodon simulans): Although these fish are classified as Neon Tetra, they are a different species.
 Green Neon Tetras have a green-blue stripe and a small red stripe on their tails.